ESG Questionnaire Response - Ninety One

 8. Describe how you identify, assess, and manage climate-related risks, and whether climate-related risks and opportunities are integrated into pre-investment analysis.

-As an active global investment manager, we need to think about transition risk and physical risk from climate change in the context of all our stakeholders.
-This means our staff, our clients, our shareholders and the companies in which we invest.
-The 成人大片 risk to our business is a material destruction of value in the underlying companies to which we allocate our clients鈥 capital; for this reason, deep integration of climate change risk in our investment process is the most important protection for our business in the long term.
+As an active global investment manager, we approach climate change with a dual focus on transition and physical risks, ensuring alignment with the interests of all our stakeholders, including our staff, clients, shareholders, and the companies in which we invest.
+The 成人大片 risk to our business lies in the potential material destruction of value in the companies to which we allocate our clients鈥 capital.
+For this reason, the deep integration of climate change risk within our investment process is essential for safeguarding long-term business resilience.

-We have also developed the ability in house to measure portfolio carbon metrics aligned with the recommendations of the Taskforce for Climate-related Financial Disclosures (TCFD), and the Partnership for Carbon Accounting (PCAF) standard.
-After development of a proprietary Portfolio Climate Risk Tool, which helped us understand the nuances, methodologies, and data challenges, we have transitioned to integrating carbon data with our portfolio management tools.
+To enhance our capabilities, we have developed tools to measure portfolio carbon metrics aligned with the Taskforce for Climate-related Financial Disclosures (TCFD) recommendations and the Partnership for Carbon Accounting Financials (PCAF) standard.
+Building on the development of our proprietary Portfolio Climate Risk Tool, which provided critical insights into methodologies and data challenges.

 9. Describe the climate-related risks and opportunities you have identified over the short, medium, and long term.